-Although TSM can only back up an entire machine's filestore when running under an administrative account, it can be run under a non-administrative account in one of two ways.
+Although TSM/IBM Spectrum Protect can only back up an entire machine's filestore when running under an administrative account, it can be run under a non-administrative account:

 - Add the account to the Backup Operators group.

-Ensure that the account has Write rights on the TSM Installation folder
+Ensure that the account has Write rights on the installation folder

 Ensure that the Backup Operators group has the following rights (via